2023 Most Popular Nursing Bachelor's Degree Schools in Minnesota

 The average amount in student loans that nursing majors at Capella University take out while working on their Bachelor's Degree is $28,936.

 The in-demand bachelor’s degree programs at Concordia University, Saint Paul helped the school earn the #3 place on this year’s ranking of the most popular nursing schools in Minnesota.
-Concordia University, Saint Paul is a moderately-sized private not-for-profit school located in the large city of Saint Paul.
+Concordia University, Saint Paul is a medium-sized private not-for-profit school located in the large city of Saint Paul.

 Women make up 84% of the nursing majors at the school.